 With a flavor similar to the sweet potato, chestnut and corn, the flesh of the delicata squash is sweet.
-This beautiful design of nature consisting of a cylindrical or oblong shape, yellowish, tan or cream in color with green stripes, is a gluten-free, fiber-rich food full of health benefits perfect for anyone following a gluten sensitivity diet.
+This beautiful design of nature consisting of a cylindrical or oblong shape, yellowish, tan or cream in color with green stripes, is a gluten-free, fiber-rich food full of health benefits.

 1. Great Gluten-Free Option

 Most pasta contains gluten, but the delicata squash can be a great alternative to pasta.
 If you have ever had spaghetti squash topped with tomato sauce, you may want to consider delicata squash in a similar fashion.
 You can cut the squash into thin noodle shapes, much like zoodles made from zucchini, and lightly sauté, then top with your favorite sauce.
 (2)

 2. Provides Lots of Fiber